QuantGov/documentation/docs/estimator.markdown

     -   Trains the model described in `data/model.config`; and
     -   Analyzes an arbitrary corpus using the trained model.

     For many tasks, all that is required to create a new estimator is to edit `scripts/models.py` to include the desired candidate algorithms and hyperparameters, and to set the correct scoring function in `scripts/evaluate.py`.
 See the `README` for the generic estimator for more details.
+Download the generic estimator [here] or fork it on GitHub [here][1].

 -   The NMF estimator, a modification of the Generic estimator which trains a non-negative matrix factorization model for topic modeling.
+Download the NMF estimator [here][2] or fork it on GitHub [here][3].

 ## Submitting a New Official Estimator